 Greg Judy led a pasture walk on former CRP land in western Minnesota that had been slated for conversion to row crops.
-(LSP photo)
+(LSP photo) they'd like to make some money on those acres while improving the soil quality.

 He was going to do this by rotationally grazing cattle on these lands, a method of livestock production that improves the nutrient cycle while allowing grasses to get established and thrive.
 The problem was, Judy didn't own any livestock.
 So he struck a deal with local livestock owners to custom graze cattle through leasing arrangements.
 Within two years, he was grazing on five leased farms.
 Judy's investment consisted of portable electric fence and a four-wheeler.
 The monthly checks he was receiving from example, will deposit a lot of nutrients in the form of urine and feces, stomping them into the ground where they can help revitalize the soil.
 Judy feels that during this short period livestock focus on taking the top one-third of the plant, which is the most nutritious.
 Before he was mob grazing, Judy was stocking pastures at a rate of four acres per 1,000 pounds of live weight.
 Now he's got that down to 1.8 acres per 1,000 pounds.

-"If you double the cattle you are running on a piece of land, that's like someone giving you another piece of land," he says.
-"You can double your production without increasing the input."

-Gang, see page 25...
+"If you double the cattle you are running on a piece of land, that's like someone Gang, see page 25...